photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 matter what it is.
 As the boy continued to cry, Mr. Smith looked out to the water.

-Son, Mr. Smith begins, what’s your name?
+“Son,” Mr. Smith begins, “what’s your name?”

-My name is Johnny, the boy says.
+“My name is Johnny,” the boy says.

-Johnny, you see that ship out there, he says, gesturing to a ship about a mile out from the dock.
-I’ll make you a deal.
-If you can swim out to that ship, climb up the mast, and wave to me, I will write you a check for one million dollars.
+“Johnny, you see that ship out there,” he says, gesturing to a ship about a mile out from the dock.
+“I’ll make you a deal.
+If you can swim out to that ship, climb up the mast, and wave to me, I will write you a check for one million dollars.”

 Johnny is awestruck.
-You really mean it?!
+“You really mean it?!”

-Absolutely, Mr. Smith confirms.
+“Absolutely,” Mr. Smith confirms.

 Johnny dives into the water without a word and swims like a madman.
 Mr.
 Smith watches with a smile on his face, but his smile fades when Johnny turned around and came back.
 When Johnny reaches the dock, he explains he got too tired too quickly and knew he wouldn’t make it.

-Well that’s ok, Johnny.
-Tomorrow, let’s meet here, same time, and you can try again.
+“Well that’s ok, Johnny.
+Tomorrow, let’s meet here, same time, and you can try again.”

 The next day, they meet and Johnny tries again, but once again he gets fatigued and has to turn back.
 Mr. Smith asks him if he’d eaten